Welcome to freelancing! It’s one of the biggest, most exciting career moves you can make, and the rewards can be just as huge.

-It’s likewise good practice for you to supply your client with a contract, whereby they promise to pay you for the project and agree to terms such as ownership of intellectual property.
+It’s likewise good practise for you to supply your client with a contract, whereby they promise to pay you for the project and agree to terms such as ownership of intellectual property.

 Though not a legal requirement, this serves as evidence if a problem occurs down the line.